MetaCubeX/Meta-Docs/docs/config/proxy-groups/index.en.md

 ## lazy

 Lazy status, default is true.
-When the current strategy group is not selected, no testing is performed.
+When the current proxy-groups is not selected, no testing is performed.

 ### timeout